openebs/website/docs/main/user-guides/data-migration/migration-using-velero/migration-for-distributed-db/distributeddb-restore.md

 velero get backup | grep YOUR_BACKUP_NAME
 ```

-Check the status of the BackupStorageLocation to ensure it's available:
+Check the status of the BackupStorageLocation to ensure it is available:

 ```
 kubectl get backupstoragelocation -n velero